 As a former technology director, I was always looking for ways to find the ROI on the many initiatives and projects that we instituted around the district.
 Adding further complexity, Education IT tends to have different goals than a “traditional” IT department would.
 In education, we look for transformational changes in learning.
 Specifically, many schools today (my former school included) base their goals around the 4C’s (Communication, Collaboration, Critical Thinking, Creativity).
 Decision makers want to know how the money being spent is actually progressing toward these admirable goals.

 It can be challenging to quantify the impact that technology has on classrooms.
-Trying to measure the impact G Suite for Education tools have within an educational ecosystem is no different.
+Trying to measure the impact Google Workspace for Education tools have within an educational ecosystem is no different.
 While there are reports that can be extracted with various tools, oftentimes these reports present a collection of usage data without much meaning.
-Learning that 1.5 million Google Docs have been created in your domain and that Google Classroom is being used by 65% of your domain, for example, may be interesting but is not especially valuable in measuring against your district’s broader transformational goals (unless your district has chosen to align success metrics with usage levels).
+Learning that 1.5 million Google Docs have been created in your domain and that Google Classroom is being used by 65% of your domain, for example, might be interesting but is not especially valuable in measuring against your district’s broader transformational goals (unless your district has chosen to align success metrics with usage levels).

-There are two key things that make this report different than other reports.
+There are two key things that make this report different than other reports

 The first is the inclusion of survey data that should give you insight into where your district is on your transformational journey (in areas like Vision, Culture, Technology, PD, Community Engagement, Funding and Sustainability, and Learning) through the lens of those who filled out the transformation survey provided.
 The second is a summary view of all Google Certified Educators Level 1 & 2, Certified Trainers, and the Google Certified Innovators within your organization.
 This data point (the list of certified staff members) is invaluable when trying to build capacity and highlight innovative instructional strategies in your district.